From Zonal to Nodal Capacity Expansion Planning: Spatial Aggregation Impacts on a Realistic Test-Case: Introduction

 However, the vast majority of existing CEP studies use either zonal models or unrealistically small nodal models, without considering the underlying large-scale nodal power networks.
 For example, in \cite{Jacobson_2024}, the largest model considered is a 26-zone model of the United States, and the authors do not validate their results on more realistic nodal models for power system operation.
-Many papers like \cite{xu_value_2019} use small nodal models, on the order of 100 buses, to represent interconnect-scale power networks that have thousands to tens of thousands of buses.
+Many papers like \cite{xu_value_2019} use small nodal models, on the order of 100 buses, to represent wide-area (interconnection-level) power networks that have thousands to tens of thousands of buses.

 While the choice to approximate large-scale nodal power networks with coarse zonal models has historically made sense due to computational limitations, this is becoming less true.
-Recent improvements in decomposition techniques, such as progressive hedging (PH) \cite{mpi-sppy} and Benders (L-shaped) decomposition \cite{li_mixedinteger_2022}, enable solving large-scale, mixed integer stochastic programs in reasonable time frames for long-term planning models.
+Recent improvements in decomposition techniques, such as progressive hedging (PH) \cite{mpi-sppy} and Benders (L-shaped) decomposition \cite{li_mixedinteger_2022}, enable solving large-scale, mixed integer stochastic programs in reasonable timeframes for long-term planning models.
 Using a parallel implementation of PH on HPC clusters, high-resolution CEP problems with thousands of buses and hundreds of representative days have been solved to low optimality gaps in several hours \cite{zuluaga_parallel_2024,glista_electricity_2024}.

-Building on these recent computational developments, we conduct a systematic study on the foundational assumption that zonal CEP models can sufficiently represent the underlying nodal CEP models.
-In this work, we propose a heuristic spatial reduction method based on equivalent electrical circuits that reduces the dimensionality of a power network.
+Building on these recent computational developments, we conduct a systematic study on the foundational assumption that zonal CEP models are realistic and useful approximations of the underlying nodal CEP models.
+In this work, we propose a heuristic spatial reduction method that reduces the dimensionality of a power network.
 We show how our method can be used to generate ``collapsed'' variations of a power system, up to a coarse resolution corresponding to a zonal model.
 To compare the quality of the various models, we propose a two-step approach that allows for a mapping of results from a low-resolution model back to a high-resolution model.
 Starting with an 8,795-bus synthetic-but-realistic model of California based on \cite{Taylor2024}, we consider several variations of the model with lower spatial resolutions, down to a version with 244 buses.